Blog

 Step 2: Strategic Placement (Location is Everything)

-The Rule: The scratching post must go directly next to the item they are currently destroying.
-If they are scratching the left arm of the sofa, place the heavy sisal post literally touching the left arm of the sofa.
-The cat will wake up, walk to the sofa to scratch, see the vastly superior sisal material directly in front of them, and choose the post instead.
-Over weeks, you can slowly (centimeter by centimeter) move the post to a slightly more convenient location.
+If they are targeting the left arm of the sofa, place the sisal post touching the left arm of the sofa.
+The cat will approach to scratch, find the superior sisal material right in front of them, and choose the post.
+Over weeks, you can gradually move the post a few centimeters at a time toward a more convenient location.

 Step 3: Make the Furniture Unappealing (The “No” Object)